MarceloBxD/IGMA/README.md

 ## Which tecnologies were used in this application ? ☺️

-* Nodemon ( Don't need to restart the server all the times that I change something in project )
+* Nodemon ( Don't need to restart the server when change in the project is made )
 * Mysql ( Database )
 * Express ( To create the routes )
 * Body-Parser ( Use to convert the body of the request to various formats, including json )